ACEnglish/adotto/README.md

 Structure
 =========
 There are a few main sub-parts to this project.
 Each is contained in a sub-directory.
-Raw data that's too large to be kept on github will be made available will be documented such that a user can find it and know where to place it within a clone of this repo in order to run sub-parts of the analysis.
+Raw data that's too large to be kept on github will be made available and  documented such that a user can find it and know where to place it within a clone of this repo in order to run sub-parts of the analysis.

 * regions - Identification of Tandem-Repeat regions of a reference